 After researching for months I knew I wanted to take my mom on an all-inclusive vacation for seniors.
 While my mom is out of the workforce she still deserves to go on vacation.
 My mom was one of those people who thought she would travel once she retired but somehow life got in the way and she had traveled anywhere outside of Memphis.

 When I was invited to attend Beaches Social Media on the Sand which is an invitation-only social media conference hosted by Beaches Resorts I jumped at the chance to take my mom on her first ever international trip.

 It took 74 years for my mom to sit on a plane.
 A plane that would fly her 1,345 miles to a country that others have only dreamt of visiting.
 This would be her very first time out of the country, her first time out of her state, her first of many firsts.

 There are three generations of first on this flight.
 Myself, my daughter Madison, my stepdaughter Camille, and my husband James, traveling to Beaches Resort in Turks and Caicos.

 Travel may be one of the greatest gifts you can give mom or dad so sit back and let me take you on a ride… If you are struggling with where to take elderly parents on vacation allow Beaches Resort to ease your fears.

 While I was sharpening my social media skills, participating in inspiring and empowering sessions while connecting with other like-minded bloggers in the Caribbean my mom was living her best life.
-This year the event was held at the beautiful All-Inclusive Beaches Turks and Caicos.

 My mom was extremely nervous about traveling out of the country so I needed her experience to seamless from the airport transportation, getting around the resort without fear of falling to what she was going to eat.
 Beaches Resort took the ease out of struggling with where to take elderly parents on vacation.